nlenno1/moviewiki-ms3/README.md

 Having performed this analysis, I decided to remove features M, K, G, H, I and E from this production release due to many factors including time limitations.
 Feature R (Links to socials) has been left in due to its simplicity.
-Some of these fetaures will have restricted access which will be controlled by if they are signed in or using a superuser account.
+Some of these features will have restricted access which will be controlled by if they are signed in or using a superuser account.

 ## Functionality Requirements
 - Clean and themed presentation of information